Zinovy Peshkov: Military service

 In May 1922, he was put at the disposal of Marshall Lyautey, commander of the troops in Morocco, to be attached to the staff of Meknes.
-Then he was allocated to the 4th Foreign Infantry Regiment on February 17, 1923, where he commanded the 12th company.
-Once again, everything about this appointment was astonishing.
-Peshkov, who received French nationality only the following year, was again in the Foreign Legion with the rank of chief of battalion, although he had no training in command and no experience in the position.
-Nevertheless, he met the challenge.
-“The Magnificent One-Armed Man”, as he was nicknamed by his soldiers, led his troops into combat with courage.
+He was then transferred to the 4th Foreign Infantry Regiment on February 17, 1923, where he commanded the 12th company.
 In June 1925, his left leg was injured during an attack at Bab Taza, “for the sake of symmetry” he quipped, showing the right sleeve of his uniform, useless for the past ten years.